 June 2021 – June 2024

-and the potential for greater professionalisation to improve standards in these groups.
+- Investigate the professionalism that exists within emerging professions like building certifiers, and the potential for greater professionalisation to improve standards in these groups.

-- The outcomes will help the Australian industry create buildings that are well designed, constructed, and maintained as well as appreciated by their occupants.
-This will benefit local employment, investment and business opportunities, as well as consumer and community confidence.
+These outcomes will assist professions, trades and regulators to deliver compliant buildings that are well designed, constructed, and maintained as well as appreciated by their occupants.
+This will generate employment, investment and business opportunities, as well as consumer and community confidence.